jrherr/2014-06-26-nd/lessons/swc-git/tutorial.md

 the most important thing to learn is not the details of their more obscure commands, but the workflow that they encourage.

-## For Instructors

-Version control is the most important practical skill we introduce.
-Provided there aren't network problems, each half of the lesson can be covered in about an hour, but don't rush: as the last paragraph of the introduction above says, the workflow matters more than the ins and outs of any particular tool.
-By the end,
-the instructor should be able to get learners to chant, "Branch, edit, commit, merge" in unison, and have them understand what those terms mean and why that's a good way to structure their working day.

-Here's some guidance for teaching this material:

-- Make sure the network is working <em>before</em> starting this lesson.
-- Give learners a ten-minute overview of what version control does for them before diving into the watch-and-do practicals.
-  Most of them will have tried to co-author papers by emailing files back and forth (or in more recent years using cloud storage with file synchronization, e.g. Dropbox, Google Drive, ...), or will have biked into the office only to realize that the USB key with last night's work is still on the kitchen table.
-  Instructors can also make jokes about directories with names like "final version",
-  "final version revised",
-  "final version with reviewer three's corrections", "really final version", and,
-  "come on this really has to be the last version" to motivate version control as a better way to collaborate and as a better way to back work up.
-- Version control is typically taught after the shell, so collect learners' names during that session and create a repository for them to share with their names as both their IDs and their passwords.
-  The easiest way to create the repository is to use GitHub;
-  if they don't already understand SSH, stick to using the HTTP protocol for everything.
-- Be very clear what files learners are to edit and what user IDs they are to use when giving instructions.
-  It is common for them to edit the instructor's biography, or to use the instructor's user ID and password when committing.
-  Be equally clear *when* they are to edit things: it's also common for someone to edit the file the instructor is editing and commit changes while the instructor is explaining what's going on, so that a conflict occurs when the instructor comes to commit the file.
-- Learners could do most exercises with repositories on their own machines, but it's hard for them to see how version control helps collaboration unless they're sharing a repository with other learners.

-## Prerequisites

-Basic shell concepts and skills (`ls`, `cd`, `mkdir`, editing files).

 ## A Better Backup

 Git was built by programmers for programmers,